Do foster carers get paid?

 Whilst our carers do not take on the role simply for the monetary reward, it is worth remembering that fostering is classed as self-employment and HMRC allows various tax exemptions or tax relief for foster carers.
 Details of these will be explained during the application process but if you wish to find out more, information can be found directly on the GOV.UK website by clicking here.

-If you are considering becoming a carer, but are worried about the financial side of things then you should give us a call on 03300 948816 as we would be happy to explain more and put your mind at rest.
+If you are considering becoming a carer, but are worried about the financial side of things, we have a brand new scheme #BeThereToCare.
+Click here for more information about the scheme, or give us a call on 03300 948816 as we would be happy to explain more and put your mind at rest.